kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/README.md

 linen, cotton, and/or hemp.
 What bothers me about stainless electrodes is that metals produce galvanic voltage from their very contact with dissimilar materials.
 The significant chromium content of stainless is another concern I have.

+In the sketch source code, you'll find some self-explanatorily-named variables and constants near the top that you'll need to set for your preferences and configuration.
+Find and adjust these:

+-  NUM_ANALOG_INPUTS_TO_PLOT
+-  NUM_ADS1X15_INPUTS_TO_PLOT
+-  MULTIPLICATION_FACTOR
+-  HighestBitResFromADS
+-  AnalogInputBitsOfBoard
+-  SAMPLE_TIMES

 Poke the electrode wires into the pouches (or maybe one into a pouch and one into the soil?), but keep the metal of the wires from direct contact with any plant tissue, since metals are foreign to living organism tissues and so may produce an unaccounted for reaction.
 To ensure an acceptable quality contact between the mud and electrode wires, I attach